-Flutist, Songwriter, Educator, and Author Delandria Mills is carving a place in the music industry with her unique combination of jazz, classical, and gospel music.
-A native of Houston, Texas, Delandria holds music degrees from Prairie View A&M University.
-She earned two graduate degrees from The Peabody Conservatory of Music: a masters degree in classical flute and a graduate performance diploma in jazz.
+, and Author Delandria Mills is carving a place in the music industry with her unique combination of jazz, classical, and gospel music.
+A native of Houston, Texas, Delandria earned her undergraduate music bachelors degree from Prairie View A&M University and two graduate degrees from The Peabody Conservatory of Music: a masters degree in classical flute and a graduate performance diploma in jazz.
 As a classical flutist, she has served as principal flutist of the Baytown Symphony and assistant/associate principal flutist while at Peabody.
 Her teachers included Dr. Wendy Issac Bergin, Hubert Laws, Emily Skala, Paula "Boots" Hatcher, Horace Alexander Young, and Marina Piccinini.

 Delandria's musical approach combines her beautifully velvet style, soulful interpretation, and extensive musical training to add dimension to her work, with the influences of Hubert Laws, Freddie Hubbard, Kim Burrell, and many other classical, jazz, and gospel artists, to produce a distinct sound.